-- The person who brings you your food most likely did not cook it, so don’t treat them as if they’re to blame.
-Servers, who work for tips, are motivated to see that you’re happy and will advocate for you in the kitchen, especially if you’re polite and understanding (pleasing you is how they get good tips).
+- The person who brings you your food did not cook it, so don’t treat them like it’s their fault.
+Servers are motivated to make you happy and will advocate for you in the kitchen.
 Give them the benefit of the doubt.
 If they don’t take care of it, ask to speak to a manager.

 - Explain very clearly what’s wrong with the food and what you want done about it.
-Try to identify what’s missing, what’s not fresh, etc. They may offer to cook another meal for you, or cook a different meal at the same cost, or give you a freebie like dessert.
-Very few chain restaurants will offer to take the cost of the item off your bill (not sure about fast food – I’ve never tried it there) because somehow that looks bad to the corporate office, but some will “comp” the meal if you argue your case for it.
-Decide in advance what you think is fair and why, and be prepared to accept something else if they just won’t give you what you want.
+Try to identify what’s missing, what’s not fresh, what’s overcooked, etc. The more feedback you can give them, the more they can help.
+They may offer to cook another meal for you, or to cook a different meal at the same cost, or to give you a freebie like dessert.
+Some restaurants will offer to take off the cost of that particular meal, too.

-- Complain early!
+- Complain early.
 If you eat most of the meal to see if it ever gets better, your complaint won’t seem valid.
-There are actually people who do this scam routinely to get free food – they eat most of their meal, then insist it was inevitable and must be taken off the bill.
+There are actually people who do this scam routinely to get free food – they eat most of their meal, then insist it was inedible and must be taken off the bill.
 If you do this twice in the same restaurant, expect to be asked not to return.
-Seriously.
-It’s the same as shoplifting, and they have a legal right to refuse service to you.

 - A server or manager may politely try to explain to you that you’re mistaken, and they may be correct.
-You may have misread the menu, or it may be that weird flavor you’re tasting is an unfamiliar ingredient rather than something that’s spoiled.
-Be open to the possibility that you’re wrong.
-They should still offer to fix something else for you at no charge, however, if you really find the meal inedible.
+You may have misread the menu or ordered incorrectly, or what tastes spoiled to you might just be an unfamiliar ingredient you don’t like.
+Be willing to admit or acknowledge your role in any misunderstanding.
+That said, they should still offer to fix something else for you at no charge.

-- Give good feedback when it’s warranted.
+- Also give good feedback when it’s warranted.
 Far more people will speak up when something disappoints them than when it pleases them.
-It’s actually very helpful if you let people know they’ve done a good job.
-And don’t just tell the waiter “You’re doing a great job” – tell the manager so they realize that person is valuable.
-It’s also helpful to let the manager know if a particular cook or chef is excelling.
+It’s actually very helpful if you let people know when the food or service was particularly good.
+If you get the chance, tell it to a manager so they’ll know which staff members are excelling.